Instructions Before Your Vasectomy at Gentle Procedures Toronto

 vasectomy toronto clinic - free no scalpel vasectomy by urologist in ontario

-It is then time for the actual vasectomy, which takes about 10 minutes, with some variation depending on your anatomy.
+He will then administer local anesthetic.
+Once the anesthetic has been applied, it is time for the actual vasectomy procedure, which takes about 10 minutes, with some variation depending on your anatomy.

 Call Us to Book